profoundry-us/loco_motion/README.md

 rm /home/app/tmp/pids/server.pid
 ```

-Finally, you can kill your running docker containers (either using Ctrl-C,
+Finally, you can kill your running docker containers (either using
-opening a new terminal in your project folder and running `make down`, or
+<kbd>Ctrl-C</kbd>, opening a new terminal in your project folder and running
-using the UI to stop all of the containers).
+`make down`, or using the Docker UI to stop all of the containers).

 Now restart using `make dev`.